-When the Xbox One X first arrived, I had mixed feelings and questions running around my head.
+When the Xbox One X first arrived, I had mixed feelings running around my head.
 Was it the beast that we all wanted and expected?
 Was it something that was just completely over hyped and nothing more than an Xbox One S Version 2.0?
-Either way, I was like a little boy at Christmas when the package arrived and couldn’t wait to open it.

-The first thing you notice is how heavy this new console is.
-I looked at it thinking, this is as small as the S version, but is surprisingly heavy.
+The first thing you notice is how heavy this new console is, I mean you look at it and think, this is as small as the S version, but it’s until you hold it, you will be surprised how heavy it is.
 This is due to the intelligent design and the amazing hardware that’s inside this inconspicuous box.

-When you first turn on the console you are greeted with a high-quality start up screen of the Scorpio engine.
-Done in the same way as what was shown at E3 during their trailer.
-It’s only a start-up screen I know but found it a nice touch.
-The dashboard layout is the same as the other Xbox One consoles, with the only difference being that it scales up to a 4K resolution on the Xbox One X. It would be nice to have the dashboard/home screen in true native 4K resolution.
-Thankfully, it’s not where you will be spending most your time.
+When you first turn on the console, you are greeted with a high-quality start up screen of the Scorpio engine, much in the same way as what was shown at E3 during their trailer.
+It’s only a start-up screen I know, but found it a nice touch.
+Once you are on the dashboard, you do notice that the layout is the same as the other Xbox One consoles in the family the only slight difference is that it upscales it to a 4K resolution.
+It would probably would have been nice to have the dashboard/home screen in 4K, but it’s not really where you will be spending most of your time.
 It’s all about the unbelievable gaming that is at your disposal.

-Microsoft can explain why the Xbox One X has around 40% more power than any other console.
-This is due to the GPU that can deliver 6 Teraflops of power with a memory bandwidth of around 326 GB/ps.
-This comes with a custom 8-Core CPU which clocks in at 2.3 Ghz.
+Microsoft can explain why the Xbox One X has around 40% more power than any other console and this is due to the GPU that can deliver 6 Teraflops of power with a memory bandwidth of around 326 GB/ps and this comes with a custom 8-Core CPU which clocks in at 2.3 Ghz.

 Now this is all a bit nerdy to most gamers as all they care about is what the box can do in front of their eyes.
 So basically, all you need to know is that the Xbox One X is your powerhouse of choice, a monster!
 What Microsoft are claiming about its performance aren’t just accurate, they are probably being a little bit too modest.
 The system can do possibly more than they are stating.
 To get a better picture of this, I would say we wait about a year into it’s cycle to see what the machine can truly do.